cncf/cnf-testbed/examples/network_functions/vppcontainer/README.md

 * CNF use-case deployments (3c2n-csc, 3c2n-csp, ipsec)
 * Host vSwitch, when using n2.xlarge servers provided by Packet (Intel X710 NIC)

 Configuration is currently done though a volume mount on the host, where relevant VPP configuration files are located.
 The local directory should contain a VPP configuration file named `startup.conf` (and any additional setup files used by this), and the directory should map to /etc/vpp/ in the container (i.e. `/etc/vpp/startup.conf`).
-The mapped host directory is also used for storing the VPP logs in `output.log`.
+The VPP logs are unbuffered to standard output.

 The image is based on Ubuntu 18.04 LTS.